 You can choose to visit any licensed vision provider.
 Providers include:

 Make an appointment with your vision provider and go for your service.

-Afterwards, send a Vision Claim Form to the Fund Office to be reimbursed.
+Afterwards, send a Vision Claim Form (PDF) Form to the Fund Office to be reimbursed.

 Remember, you will not be reimbursed for services from an International Optical provider.
 You pay the full cost out of your own pocket.

 You should contact the Fund Office to check your or your dependent’s eligibility date.

 After you pay for your vision service, you can fill out a Vision Claim Form.